Historical Background

 Children

-A dependent child is one under the age of 18 years or under the age of 23 years and in full-time education.
+A dependent child is one under the age of 18 years or under the age of 23 and in full-time education.
 It also includes a person who suffers from a physical or mental disability and cannot maintain himself in view of dependency.
 In this latter case, there is no age limit.

-Maintenance may also be applied for in respect of children to whom the spouse stands in the place of the parents (in loco parentis) The child may be the child of both spouses, adopted by them or in relation to whom they stand in place of parents.
+Maintenance may also be applied for in respect of children to whom the spouse stands in the place of the parents (in loco parentis).
+The child may be the child of both spouses, adopted by them or in relation to whom they stand in place of parents.

 Lump or Periodical

-A court may make a lump sum maintenance order or payment of maintenance and or a lump sum payment.
+A court may make a lump sum maintenance order for payment of maintenance and or a lump sum payment.
 A lump sum order may be ordered to be paid in installments or may be ordered to be secured on a property.

-• the income-earning capacity assets and resources of the spouses and children.
+- the income, earning capacity, assets and resources of the spouses and children

-• Financial and other responsibilities of the spouses to each other and dependent children and their needs.
+- financial and other responsibilities of the spouses to each other and dependent children and their needs

-• the conduct of each spouse but only where it would not serve justice to ignore it.
+- the conduct of each spouse but only where it would not serve justice to ignore it

 Formerly, certain misconduct on the part of the spouse, including desertion, was a bar to maintenance.
 Now, it only prevents maintenance if circumstances are such that it would be unjust to ignore them.